zhag-devops/cv/cv_zhuravlev_en.md

 ### B2BX Exchage (www.b2bx.exchange)
 #### Cryptocurency exchange

-Role: DevOps engineer

-> Written in C# (.NET) Microservice architecture.
-Running on AWS.
+> The exchange is built using C# (.NET) It has a microservice architecture and running on AWS.
-Legasy project with existing terraform/ansible deploy scripts.
+It was a legasy project with existing terraform/ansible deploy scripts.

 #### Tasks:
 - Improvieng CI/CD pipelines